rtic-rs/rtic-examples/README.md

 Short list:

 * Rust and cargo
-* toolchain for your microcontroller
+* Toolchain for your microcontroller
 * OpenOCD

 ## License